kasperpagh/UfoBlogHandIn/README.md

 ## Description of the Database

 In the recent school project, we have set up a simple REST API to handle a HackerNews clone site.
 For this basic site our teacher would automatically post posts to our API over the projects time period.
-This ended up with us having millions on posts stored in our database, since we were getting new posts all the time over several weeks.
+This ended up with us having millions of posts stored in our database, since we were getting new posts all the time over several weeks.
 As of right now we have over 5 million posts:

 ![](/pics/david1.PNG)